 Member - Finance, Facilities and Operations Committee

-Member - Legislation and External Affairs Committee
+Member - Legislative Affairs, Research and Innovation Committee

 Painters District Council No. 30 Benefits Office

 Aurora, IL 60506

 - Partner, Butler & Anderson, LLC, Chicago, Illinois (2007- Present)

 - Painters District Council No. 30 Benefits Office (Present)